OpenPrinting/openprinting.github.io/_pages/achievements.md

 After that I worked a lot together with the authors to make it all working on my HP multi-function device and all this even made Alexander Pevzner, author of the “airscan” backend, replace the "ippusbxd" IPP-over-USB daemon with the completely new "ipp-usb" and made IPP-over-USB finally working reliably (see above).

 Both "escl" (as part of sane-backends) and "airsane" (separate package) made it into all major Linux distributions and so the scanners in thousands of multi-function printers are working under Linux now.

+And the specs of eSCL got finally [published by Mopria](https://openprinting.github.io/OpenPrinting-News-May-2021/#driverless-scanning) in May 2021!